-success, any sharing rule ( ) of the firm's cash flow can be supported as a solution to the Nash bargaining game between the entrepreneur and the VCs.
-Thus, while the solution to the Nash bargaining game itself does not impose any strong restrictions on , additional restrictions on will emerge naturally (depending on the economic setting) as we proceed with our analysis.
-We will discuss these restrictions (and the intuition behind them) below in the order in which they arise.
+scarcity of VC financing in the economy.
+It is well known (from Nash bargaining theory) that as long as both the VCs' inputs and the entrepreneur's contribution to the project are needed for the project's success, any sharing rule $(0 < \delta < 1)$ of the firm's cash flow can be supported as a solution to the Nash bargaining game between the entrepreneur and the VCs.
+Thus, while the solution to the Nash bargaining game itself does not impose any strong restrictions on δ , additional restrictions on δ will emerge naturally (depending on the economic setting) as we proceed with our analysis.
+We will discuss these restrictions (and the intuition behind them) subsequently in the order in which they arise.8

-We assume that i.e., financing the project is positive NPV to the VC regardless of the type of VC investing in the project.
-We assume that the VC's opportunity cost of investing in the project is the risk-free rate, and for simplicity, we normalize the risk-free rate of return to be zero.
+We assume that $\delta R > 2I + 2C_H$ (i.e., financing the project is positive NPV to the VC regardless of the type of VC investing in the project).
+We assume that the VC's opportunity cost of investing in the project is the risk-free rate, and for simplicity, we normalize the risk-free rate of return to be 0.
 The sequence of events is depicted in Figure 1.